buddyboss/buddyboss-platform/src/readme.txt

 = 1.0.9 =
 * Profiles - Fixed profile dropdown not working with Toolbar disabled
-* Private Network - Improved logic for Public URLs
 * Profiles - New option for 'Last Name' field to be set as optional
 * Profiles - New option for 'gravatars' to be used as profile avatars
+* Private Network - Improved logic for Public URLs
+* Multisite - Fixed logic for new signups registering sub-sites

 = 1.0.8 =
 * Updater - Improvements to updater code